Parent Advocacy Training

 The goals of PLTI were to effect positive family leadership development by:

-- helping parents become leaders in their communities by engaging in issues that impact on children and families
+• helping parents become leaders in their communities by engaging in issues that impacted on children and families

-The Parent Leadership Training Initiative (PLTI) was a first-of-its-kind family civics program.
+PLTI was a first-of-its-kind family civics program.
 Graduates spent more than 120 hours to develop skills needed to become effective leaders in their communities.
-Once recruited and accepted into the program, participants attended a 20-week program that incorporates personal development, leadership training, civic literacy, and civic participation skills.
+Once recruited and accepted into the program, participants attended a 20-week program that incorporated personal development, leadership training, civic literacy, and civic participation skills.

 Training